 Westwood's pit facilities were fairly basic, although the track did boast a Le Mans-style starting grid opposite, which was famously one of the last in regular use anywhere in North America (until 1975).
 Many classic Formula Atlantic races held in the '70s and '80s used a rolling start, but earlier pro races for sports cars kept the traditional grid-based standing start.

 At the lower section of the pits, beside the technical shack, was a large sheet of plywood which was used for posting whatever messages needed to be seen by the drivers.
 Gilles Villeneuve famously signed the board with a big swooping signature, but sadly that priceless autograph is now gone forever, as is he.

-Originally known as Westwood Racing Circuit or Westwood Circuit, by the time of its closure it took on the more familiar Westwood Motorsport Park around 1980.
+Originally known as Westwood Racing Circuit or Westwood Circuit, it took on the more familiar Westwood Motorsport Park around 1980.
 The marketing term 'Westwood Mountain High Racing' came into use about 1975, which made for an interesting bumper sticker but little else.

 Whatever the name, Westwood gained recognition throughout North America and was popular among spectators and racers alike.
 Attendance at the circuit seems to have peaked on opening day July 26, 1959 at 20,000, although no one knows for sure what the figure may have been.
 Later pro-Atlantic races drew big crowds (often more than 10,000 spectators), as did Trans-Am and NASCAR on their occasional appearances.

 Sadly it couldn't last and the pressures of the Vancouver suburban housing sprawl edging closer and closer proved too much.
 In 1990 Westwood closed for good when the lease for the land fell to developers who bulldozed the facility to make way for the Westwood Plateau housing development.